eProsima/Discovery-Server/README.md

 #### DiscoverySettings

-+ A `DiscoveryProtocol_t discoveryProtocol` specifies participant's discovery kind:
++ A `DiscoveryProtocol_t discoveryProtocol` specifies the participant's discovery kind:
 	- **SIMPLE** generates a standard participant with complete backward compatibility with any other RTPS implementation.
 	- **CLIENT** generates a *client* participant, which relies on a server to be notified of other *clients* presence.